-The Public Transit-Human Services Transportation Coordination Plan for Riverside County, 2021-2025 (Coordinated Plan 2021 Update) serves to document mobility needs and gaps of seniors, persons with disabilities, persons of low income, veterans and Tribal members living and traveling within Riverside County (County).
+The Public Transit-Human Services Transportation Coordination Plan for Riverside County, 2021-2025 (referred to as "Coordinated Plan 2021 Update" or "Coordinated Plan") serves to document mobility needs and gaps of seniors, persons with disabilities, persons of low income, veterans and tribal members living and traveling within Riverside County (County).
 Through goals to enhance mobility, strategies and potential projects, it provides direction to a number of Riverside County stakeholders that include the Commission, the County's public transit providers, human service agencies, and city and County personnel.